johnsonstephan/smart-contract-security-researcher-portfolio/vulnerabilities-and-safeguards/insecure-randomness/randomness-guessing/README.md

 ## 1. <a name='Introduction'></a>Introduction

-This project contains a single smart contract, `RandomVulnerabilitiesGuessing.sol`, which allows players to deposit ETH and guess a number.
+This project contains two smart contracts.
+This first is `RandomVulnerabilitiesGuessing.sol`, which allows players to deposit ETH and guess a number.
 If the guessed number is correct, the player wins the entire game pot.
 The aim is to exploit the contract's weak randomness mechanism to consistently predict the winning number and drain the contract of its funds.

+The second contract is `Attack.sol`, which is used to drain the game contract of its funds.
+The attack contract is deployed by the attacker and is used to predict the winning number and win the game.

 ## 2. <a name='Users'></a>Users